-The Lanatus, or more commonly referred to as the Wooly Cycad occurs naturally in Gauteng and Mpumalanga in the catchment area of the Olifants River in the Middelburg, Witbank and Bronkhorstspruit districts.
+The Bezhoek Reserve is home to two cycad species of the Encephalartos genus indigenous to South Africa and native to Africa.
+The critically endangered Middelburgensis and the vulnerable Lanatus more commonly referred to as the woolly cycad, both of which occur naturally in Mpumalanga in the catchment area of the Olifants River in the Middelburg, Witbank and Bronkhorstspruit districts.
 This highveld grassland species occurs in sheltered rocky valleys that experience moderately hot summers and very cold frosty winters.
-Its conservation status is near threatened and the Bezhoek population is a lot higher than the critically endangered Middelburgensis, or Middelburg Cycad, whose distribution is limited to the Middelburg and Loskop dam area.
+The Middelburgensis, or Middelburg Cycad’s distribution is limited to the Middelburg and Loskop dam areas.

 Grasses are the dominant vegetation in many habitats.
 They also occur as a smaller part of the vegetation in almost every other terrestrial habitat.
 Grasslands account for over 25% of the planet’s land.

 Grass stabilises and protects the soil and is for this reason one of the most important plant species on earth.
 It furthermore supports the dietary needs of most animals and provides the basic habitat for other plants to flourish in.